Colin Greening nets game winner as Toronto Marlies take 2-0 series lead over Utica | Maple Leafs Hotstove

 Speaking of Engvall, Keefe spoke of his relatively smooth adjustment to the North American game.

 “Colin Greening is constantly talking to him and giving him advice and direction,” said Keefe.
 “And both of those players just drive the puck down the rink, Gauthier and Greening.
 They put you in the offensive zone and they force you to play down low in the o-zone and forecheck and those kinds of things.
-It’s changed the game a little bit for Pierre for what he’s been used to, but it’s challenged him to do little things off the puck that are important.
-We talked about how he were going to give him less opportunities on the power play which was going to lower his minutes, and the challenge for him was to impact the game with less ice time.
+It’s changed the game a little bit for Pierre from what he’s been used to, but it’s challenged him to do little things off the puck that are important.
+We talked about how we were going to give him less opportunities on the power play which was going to lower his minutes, and the challenge for him was to impact the game with less ice time.
 We’re happy with what we’ve seen from him in the two days.”

 – A first playoff multi-point haul for Trevor Moore (1-1-2), who arguably wasn’t quite as good today as he was in Game 1.